 7. Healing yourself is all quantum physics.

 I’m studying energy medicine and what I’m learning fascinates me.
-But I think there’s a tendency to try to explain everything with science, when perhaps some things are better explained in spiritual terms.
+But I think there’s a tendency to try to explain everything with science when perhaps some things are better explained in spiritual terms.
 These days it seems like everyone and her mother is referencing quantum physics as the explanation for things some may find hard to believe or understand.
-But perhaps we need to cultivate our tolerance for ambiguity, rather than trying to couch what we don’t fully understand in pseudo-scientific language that just gets the scientists up in arms.
+But perhaps we need to cultivate our tolerance for ambiguity, rather than trying to couch what we don’t fully understand in a pseudo-scientific language that just gets the scientists up in arms.

 In other words, if you’re gonna quote science, make sure you get it right.
 Don’t throw scientific language around if you’re not really sure what you’re talking about.